Gaussian-Plus-SDF SLAM: High-fidelity 3D Reconstruction at 150+ fps: Related Work

-\paragraph{NeRF-based RGB-D dense SLAM} Following the breakthrough success of neural radiance fields (NeRF)~\cite{NeRF20}, researchers have increasingly explored the integration of NeRF into RGB-D dense SLAM systems.
-A pioneering effort in this direction is iMap~\cite{imap}, which introduces a NeRF SLAM method employing a single MLP for scene representation.
-Subsequent advancements include NICE-SLAM~\cite{nice_slam}, which utilizes hierarchical feature grids and pre-trained MLPs for scene decoding.
+Following the breakthrough success of neural radiance fields (NeRFs)~\cite{NeRF20}, researchers have increasingly explored the integration of NeRFs into RGB-D dense SLAM systems.
+A pioneering effort in this direction is iMap~\cite{imap}, which introduced a NeRF SLAM method employing a single MLP for scene representation.
+Subsequent advances include NICE-SLAM~\cite{nice_slam}, which utilizes hierarchical feature grids and pre-trained MLPs for scene decoding.
 Vox-Fusion~\cite{vox_fusion} adopts a voxel-based neural implicit surface representation, efficiently stored using octrees.
 ESLAM~\cite{eslam} and Co-SLAM~\cite{co_slam} leverage multi-resolution feature grids and hash grids, respectively, for scene representation.
-Currently, the state-of-the-art NeRF SLAM system, HS-SLAM~\cite{Gong2025HS-SLAM}, proposes a hybrid encoding network that combines hash grids, tri-planes, and one-blob to improve the completeness and smoothness of reconstruction.
+Currently, the state-of-the-art NeRF SLAM system, HS-SLAM~\cite{Gong2025HS-SLAM}, uses a hybrid encoding network that combines hash grids, tri-planes, and one-blob to improve the completeness and smoothness of reconstruction.
 On the other hand, Point-SLAM~\cite{point_slam} and Loopy-SLAM~\cite{liso2024loopy} employ neural point embedding for high-quality dense reconstruction.
 Despite achieving high visual quality, these methods are limited by the computational burden of volume rendering, hindering real-time performance and increasing memory consumption.